seungyonkim/personalwebsite/Androidapp_Beta/README.md

 ## McGill2020W_COMP361

-### NOTICE: If you have an error with a gradle <br> ERROR: No value has been specified for property 'manifestOutputDirectory'.
+### If you have an error with a gradle <br> ERROR: No value has been specified for property 'manifestOutputDirectory'.
 Preferences -> Experimental -> Unchecked "Only sync the active variant" on Gradle section. - Steven Joeng

 ----